TSMC and Sony considering joint chip factory, Japan gov't to help -Nikkei

 TOKYO, Oct 8 (Reuters) - Taiwan's TSMC (2330.TW) and Japan's Sony Group Corp (6758.T) are considering jointly building a chip factory in Japan, with the government ready to pay for some of the investment of about 800 billion yen ($7.15 billion), the Nikkei reported on Friday.

-The plant in Kumamoto, southern Japan, is expected to produce semiconductors for automobiles, camera image sensors and other products and is likely to start operations by 2024, the report said.
+The plant in Kumamoto, southern Japan, is expected to produce semiconductors for automobiles, camera image sensors and other products which have been hit by a global chip shortage, and is likely to start operations by 2024, the report said.

+Japan's top auto parts maker Denso (6902.T) is also looking to participate through such steps as setting up equipment at the site, the report said.
+The Toyota Motor group member seeks stable supplies of chips used in its auto parts.

 TSMC has been concerned about the the concentration of chipmaking capability in Taiwan, which produces the majority of the world's most advanced chips.
 China does not rule out the use of force to bring the democratic island under its control.